 - Official Version

-- I was interviewed about this paper on Brain in a Vat (video link) (podcast link).
+- I was interviewed about this paper (here) and (here).

 Permissivism is the view that there are evidential situations that rationally permit more than one attitude toward a proposition.
 In this paper, I argue for Intrapersonal Belief Permissivism (IaBP): that there are evidential situations in which a single agent can rationally adopt more than one belief-attitude toward a proposition.
 I give two positive arguments for IaBP; the first involves epistemic supererogation and the second involves doubt.
 Then, I should how these arguments give intrapersonal permissivists a distinct response to the toggling objection.
 I conclude that IaBP is a view that philosophers should take seriously.